MofasserHossain/Premier_Leagues_Team/README.md

 # This is a Premier Leagues Team Project

-Here is the live [link](https://github.com/facebook/create-react-app).
+Here is the live [link](https://premier-leagues-team.netlify.app/).

-## Available Scripts
+## How to setup in local desktop

-In the project directory, you can run:
+Download or clone this project.
+Open this project in terminal and Run `npm install` This will automatically install all the dependency node module file.

 ### `yarn start`